LibrariesHacked/library-carpentry/everyone-loves-maps/teaching-gis.md

 ### File formats

+GIS data can be distributed in multiple formats.

-#### Geographic coordinate systems
+### Geographic coordinate systems

-#### Spatial reference systems
+### Spatial reference systems

 ### Geocoding and reverse geocoding

-Demo: Geocoding a set of addresses
+#### Demo: Geocoding a set of addresses

+Using the libraries taskforce dataset of libraries the instructor will now demonstrate using an online geocoder to geocode these.

-Demo: Reverse geocooding a set of addresses
+#### Demo: Reverse geocooding a set of addresses

+Using the output from the previous demo (a set of geocoordinates) the instructor will demonstrate reverse geocoding these.

 ### GIS Software